mikhail-angelov/gulp-translations-from-spreadsheet/README.md

 *`1cKTLZCglRJkJR_7NGL6vPn1MHdadcLPUOMYjqVKFlB4 is a key here`*

 #### sheet
-Type: `Number: optional, defult 1`
+Type: `Number: optional, default 1`

 **NOTE:** Worksheet id,  ids start at 1

 #### firstRow
-Type: `Number: optional, defult 1`
+Type: `Number: optional, default 1`

 **NOTE:** the index of the first row, start with 1